The two-pion contribution to the hadronic vacuum polarization with staggered quarks: Methodology

 \subsubsection{Three-points}

 The two-pion operators, \cref{eqn:Opg52pi001,eqn:Opg5i2pi001} and all others considered here, are built out of hermitian sub-operators of the form,

 Hence, all correlation functions containing two-pion operators can be broken up into a linear combination of sub-correlation functions each containing an operator of this form.
 In following discussions, for simplicity, we just use \cref{eqn:subOp} when computing the Wick contractions.
-The $\rho$ operator, \cref{eqn:I1VecOp}, at zero momentum is given by

 The $C(t)_{\pi \pi \to \rho}$ three-point function, in the isospin symmetric limit, is then

 Disconnected Wick contributions cancel in the isospin symmetric limit.
 The factor of four in the second line comes from four connected Wick contractions, of which we only show one, which are all equivalent under isospin and parity.
 The $\frac{1}{2}$ is the normalization from the $\rho^0$ operator, and the $\frac{1}{4}$ is from the rooting procedure.
 The factor of $1/{N_S^{9/2}}$ arises from the Fourier transform of the three operators.
 We do not generate the $C(t)_{\rho \to \pi \pi} $ correlation functions, because they are significantly noisier with the random-wall source approach used here (see \cref{sec:numerical}), and it is equivalent to $C(t)_{\pi \pi \to \rho}$ under time-reversal symmetry.